-Acceptance Notifications will be emailed by end of Jan 2024.
-Mandatory Orientation for accepted students will be posted closer to the end of the year.
+Acceptance Notifications will be emailed by the 3rd week of Jan 2024.
+Mandatory Orientation date for accepted students will be posted closer to the end of the year.

 The Radiologic Technology program is a diagnostic medical radiography program leading to an A.S.
 Degree and eligibility to take the American Registry of Radiologic Technology Registry Exam (ARRT) for an R.T. license.

 The Associate in Science (A.S.) degree Radiologic Technology program is a minimum of 25 months in length.
 The program consists of:

 The clinical (hospital) training portion of the program parallels the academic courses.

 Satisfactory completion of degree and certificate requirements qualifies students for State and National Certification examinations.

 Once the graduate obtains the ARRT (R) licensure and the CRT (RT) certification from the CDPH-RHB in California, the graduate can apply for employment as a fully licensed and certified Diagnostic Radiologic Technologist and may apply to take the Fluoroscopy Permit License exam.

 After successful completion of the fluoroscopy exam, the RT will receive the CDPH-RHB CRT (R,F) certification.

 Note: At this time, the El Camino College Radiologic Technology Program does not offer specialized courses in FLUOROSCOPY for a state license.
 The fluoroscopy courses are integrated within the program courses.
 This program does not offer separate courses in Ultrasound, Nuclear Medicine, Radiation Therapy, MRI or CT.
 These are considered advance degree courses that can be taken after completion of the ECC Rad Tech Program.